mthawfeeq/Distributed-File-System/README.md

-# Distributed-File-System
+# Distributed File System

 Distributed File Service with 2PC Deletion

 How to run:

 1. There will be two parts:
   a.
-Chat_Client
+Client
   b.
-Chat_Server
+Server

 2. Go to Netbeans, and select File --> Open Project.